Essay: Texting and its Influence on Your Studying Capabilities

 It goes without saying, that there’s no use in lagging behind, and it’s important to keep up with the times and with modern communication tendencies.
 On the other hand, it may turn out to be a good idea to draw a distinct line between formal, standardized language and Internet clichés, as well as patterns that are used only for online chatting or on social networks, particularly when texting, and most especially when texting friends and family members via mobile phones.
 It has to be kept in mind that a well-rounded education demands certain standards, including excellent writing skills.
 These skills are important for composing resumes or application letters, or any other kind of official writing that has nothing to do with modern slang and texting.

-Our custom essay writing service is ready to provide you with a non-plagiarized custom written paper on texting related topics.
+Our pro essay writing service is ready to provide you with a non-plagiarized custom written paper on texting related topics.